 Twence is holding talks with local residents, local energy cooperatives and other stakeholders in the area about cooperation and involvement in the Elhorst-Vloedbelt solar farm.

-The construction of the solar park commences.
-Approximately 27,000 solar panels will be installed on the 10-hectare site.
+Construction of the solar park will begin in March 2024.
+About 24,000 solar panels will be installed on the 10 hectare site.

-The solar park will be put into operation in summer 2023 and will produce green energy for 3,800 households each year.
+The solar farm will be commissioned in the fourth quarter of 2024 and will produce green power for 3,800 households annually.